sunsibar/docs-software_devel/book/software_devel/12_writing_programs_that_work/85_bug_squashing_guide.md

-# Bug squashing guide {#bug-squashing status=beta}
+# Bug squashing guide {#bug-squashing status=ready}

 This unit describes how to debug your programs.
 Do read this accurately top-to-bottom.

 If you think this is too long and too verbose to read and you are in a hurry anyway: that is probably the attitude that introduced the bug.
 It might be programming is not for you.